tjan90/code-blog/_posts/2020-07-14-face-reconition.md

 docker pull tjan90/event-procesing
 {%endhighlight%}

+### Usage
-after pulling the images you need to configure few things to deploy the container
+After pulling the images you need to configure few things to deploy the container
  - dataset foler
  - videostream